Xavier-Lam/JAV.bundle/README.md

 For users live in mainland of PR China, please make sure you have abilities to access the sites which the agent crawls data from, these sites may be blocked in your country.

-### Configuration
-There are two settings for JAV.bundle agent.
-Whether to use [cloudscraper](https://github.com/VeNoMouS/cloudscraper) library to scraper data and what user-agent string to use when sending requests.

-I couldn't figure out why sometimes [cloudscraper](https://github.com/VeNoMouS/cloudscraper) may meet an unexpected protection page, these settings may be useful when cloudscraper does not work properly.

 ## Guide
 ### Name and organize your videos
 For censored videos, the video's name or its parent folder's name must contain the video id, using space or square bracket to split the id from other parts of title like these: